-This technique helps his clients consider whether the goals they are currently pursuing feel worthwhile.
-For those who pull long hours in pursuit of a focused set of goals, the exercise can help them step back and evaluate whether those goals still make sense for them.
+This technique helps his clients consider whether the long-term career goals they are currently pursuing feel worthwhile.
+For those who pull long hours in pursuit of a focused set of long-term goals, the exercise can help them step back and evaluate whether those long-term goals still make sense for them.

 “Let’s imagine your 80-year-old self is on the phone.
 What advice is she giving you now?”

-It’s a holistic way of thinking about goals, not just as ends unto themselves, but as useful tools that can help you build a meaningful and satisfying life.
+It’s a holistic way of thinking about long-term career goals, not just as ends unto themselves, but as useful tools that can help you build a meaningful and satisfying life.

 The exercise can help people consider what they don’t want from their careers as well.
 Whether you prefer working on close-knit teams or for specific industries, factoring your preferences into long-term goals can affect whether you get to do that.

-Taking this long view of goals promotes balance.
+Taking this view of long-term career goals promotes balance.
 It gives people a chance to think about how their jobs affect other areas, such as their families and their health.
 Are there any negative impacts on their lives from their careers?
 And how would that affect that 80-year-old self?

-One of the most important things Elliott emphasizes to his clients about goals is to always dig into the “why.”
-What’s the real reason they are pursuing their goals in the first place?
+One of the most important things Elliott emphasizes to his clients about long-term career goals is to always dig into the “why.”
+What’s the real reason they are pursuing their long-term goals in the first place?

 “People often just have this idea of what they should be doing next, because that’s what career chronology looks like, when often that’s not what everyone wants or needs,” Elliott said.